mbwatson/ap_calculus/README.md

 ### Future Additions/Fixes

 - bootstrap breaking point for navbar
-- process markdown in all posts
+- form footer is the only one needing the select2 js code
-- upload image with question
+- upload image with question or figure out another option for creating images on the fly
 - implement the addition of scoring guidelines with question
-- regular conversation forum
+- regular conversation forum with categories
-- tag other users (with @-symbol?) in question comments or in regular conversation forum
+- tag/mention other users (with @-symbol?) in question comments or in regular conversation forum
-- tag standards in comments
+- tag standards [[LO 1.2A(b)]] or similar in comments
-- favorite or 'like' questions
+- favorite or 'like' system for questions
-- search
+- question search
-- browse over union of standards
+- browse questions over union of standards